CamelotProject/canonical-url-bundle/README.md

 ```

 When a user requests the resource with any of the above URLs, `CanonicalUrlBundle` will build a canonical URL based on a predefined site URL and will
-perform an HTTP redirect to it.
+perform an HTTP redirect to it if the requested URL does not match.

 The bundle can also add a `<link rel="canonical">` tag to your twig templates, see the [Usage](#usage) section for how.